-NOTE: Section 2 of Article V of the Constitution of the State of Michigan of 1963 provides that all executive offices, agencies and instrumentalities of the executive branch of state government and their respective functions, powers, and duties, except for the office of governor and lieutenant governor and the governing bodies of institutions of higher education, shall be "allocated by law among and within not more than 20 principal departments."
-The initial allocation of departments "by law" was completed with the enactment of the Executive Organization Act of 1965, Act 380 of 1965, being 16.101 et seq. of the Michigan Compiled Laws.
+Note: Section 2 of Article V of the Constitution of the State of Michigan of 1963 provides that all executive offices, agencies and instrumentalities of the executive branch of state government and their respective functions, powers, and duties, except for the office of governor and lieutenant governor and the governing bodies of institutions of higher education, shall be "allocated by law among and within not more than 20 principal departments."
+The initial allocation of departments "by law" was completed with the enactment of the Executive Organization Act of 1965, Act 380 of 1965, being 16.101 to 16.113 of the Michigan Compiled Laws.

-&lt;sup>1 The Superintendent of Public Instruction is appointed by the State Board of Education pursuant to Const.
+1 The Superintendent of Public Instruction is appointed by the State Board of Education pursuant to Const.
 1963, art.
 VIII, sec.
+3.

-3. The members of the Civil Rights Commission are appointed by the governor, by and with the advice and consent of the Senate.
+2 The members of the Civil Rights Commission are appointed by the governor, by and with the advice and consent of the Senate.
+The commission appoints the department's director.